 Tip #11: Buy a good starter book on basic business deductions.

 This even applies if you have a trusted CPA or tax preparer.
-Knowing which deductions are available and how deductions work makes you a smarter business owner and saves you when it comes to paying Uncle Sam.
+Knowing which tax deductions are available and how deductions work makes you a smarter business owner and saves you when it comes to paying Uncle Sam.

 -Bishop L. Toups, P.A., Daily & Toups Elder Law, Estate Law, and Tax Planning